ChangOliver/AIS3-2020_Presidential_Election_Analysis/README.md

 The resulting data can be found in Releases.

 ## Analysis
-The code used for analysis are presented in PTT.Rmd, the respective results can be seen in the imgs folder or on our [website](https://www.csie.ntu.edu.tw/~b06902119/AIS3/AIS3.html).
+The code used for analysis are presented in *PTT.Rmd*, the respective results can be seen in the imgs folder or on our [website](https://www.csie.ntu.edu.tw/~b06902119/AIS3/AIS3.html).